QuiltMC/rfcs/rfc/0046-automated-test-framework-and-team.md

 It should be easy to get started, easy to use, flexible to allow most tests.

-Alternative IDE integration could be accomplished by making interfaces of the classes that touch the Junit api, but i would see no need to do this for the initial release.
+Alternative IDE integration could be accomplished by making interfaces of the classes that touch the JUnit API, but i would see no need to do this for the initial release.

 You could consider writing it entirely from scratch, no hooking into the in-game test framework already developed and maintained by Mojang.
 This would allow tests to work on versions where this internal framework is absent.